Pulse: An app-based teen pregnancy prevention intervention

 - We adjusted standard errors to account for the permuted block randomization and multiple hypotheses testing within domains.

 - The evaluation team recruited a large, racially diverse sample completely online in less than one year.
-Of all 1,300 participants, 76 percent were black and/or Latina.
+Of the 1,304 participants in the first cohort, 76 percent were Black and/or Latinx.
+All 1,013 participants in the second cohort were Black and/or Latinx.

 - Most participants stayed in the study despite never having personal contact with study staff.
 Eighty-six (86) percent of the sample completed the follow-up survey.